ChatGPT Ads and advertising on GenAI Search Engines: what you need to know

 Conclusion

 Conversational advertising is inevitable.
-OpenAI is actively preparing the launch of ChatGPT Ads, while Google and Perplexity are already testing innovative formats.
+OpenAI is actively testing and rolling out ChatGPT Ads, while Google and Perplexity are already testing innovative formats.
 In this context, brands must rethink their content, visibility and media buying strategies.

 Those who anticipate this transformation today will reach tomorrow’s qualified and engaged audiences, ones that are increasingly difficult to reach through traditional channels.